commial/labs/README.md

 * [Base](base/): A Win2016 DC + Win2016 server joined + Win10 client joined.
 Its a setup commonly used for tests in Windows environment, quite useful to fire, test, and forget.
 * [Administration Tier-1, with AuthenticationPolicy and RestrictedAdmin](/admin-t1-restricted): Illustration of an administration method, on a base-like lab, for interactive administration on untrested machine.
+* [Linux Compound-Authentication](/linux-compound): Highlight the use of compound authentication from a Linux station to an AD.
+In addition to the basic usage, it also demonstrates the use of PKINIT and a TPM in this context

 Resources
 -